searls/rubbycop/manual/configuration.md

-**Note**: If the shared dependency is declared using a [Bundler](http://bundler.io/) Gemfile and the gem was installed using `bundle install`, it would be necessary to also invoke RuboCop using Bundler in order to find the dependency's installation path at runtime:
+**Note**: If the shared dependency is declared using a [Bundler](http://bundler.io/) Gemfile and the gem was installed using `bundle install`, it would be necessary to also invoke RubbyCop using Bundler in order to find the dependency's installation path at runtime:

 ```